What Health Clubs Need to Know as Legislative Sessions Wrap Up

 Have a question or concern about legislative issues impacting the health and fitness industry across the country or locally?
 Email the IHRSA team.
 In the meantime, we’ll continue to analyze the action, so you know when to take yours.

-Jeff Perkins is the Vice President of Government Relations for IHRSA.
+Jeff Perkins is the Vice President of Governance & Public Affairs for IHRSA.
 He's responsible for monitoring and influencing legislation at the state and federal level to protect club business models and operations, and help promote the health benefits of exercise.
 Jeff enjoys running, soccer, ice hockey, and ice cream, not in that order.